This page documents how CockroachDB performs name resolution.

 A partially qualified name is a name with one prefix component, that is, two identifiers separated by a period.
 When a name is partially qualified, CockroachDB will try to use the prefix as a schema name first; and if that fails, use it as a database name.

 mydb, the lookup succeeds.

-To ease development in multi-database scenarios, CockroachDB also allows queries to specify a database name in a partially qualified name.
+For compatibility with CockroachDB 1.x, and to ease development in multi-database scenarios, CockroachDB also allows queries to specify a database name in a partially qualified name.
 For example:

 > SELECT * FROM mydb.mytable;

 In that case, CockroachDB will first attempt to find a schema called